XIII - Recovery

-“Uh, yes, I am.
-The things you did to me as a kid, and the things you will do to me as an adult are unspeakable!
-You are a shitty father.”
+“Uh, yes.
+I am.
+The things you did to me as a child, and the things you will do to me as an adult are unspeakable!
+You are a shitty father!”

-That weak declaration made me angry, but I didn’t want to show it.
-Instead, I laughed in his face.
+That weak declaration made me angry.
+I didn’t want to show it.
+I laughed in his face instead.
 “You and I, we’re both adults now, Charlie.
 You think you’re man enough to take a shot at me now?”

 “Why would I want to do that?”

 I fingered my chin in contemplation.
 “Oh, I get it.
 You only pick on those weaker than you.
 That’s the only way you can walk away victorious.
 Fucking pussy coward.”

 Charlie stepped forward this time.
 He raised his fists to assert himself.
 “You’re not my son.
 What do you want with me?”